-People called the movie Me Before You just one movie about one man who has a disability.
-They said it wasn’t meant to represent all people with disabilities.
-The resounding response from the disability community has been to point out that there is no such thing as a movie about a person with a disability that does not affect the real lives of disabled people.
+People called the movie Me Before You just one movie about one Disabled man (I use Identity first langauge).
+They said it wasn’t meant to represent all people Disabled people.
+The resounding response from the Disability community has been to point out that there is no such thing as a movie about a Disabled person that does not affect the real lives of Disabled people.
 These things don’t exist in isolation.
-The sad fact is the portrayal of disability in Me Before You isn’t isolated.
+The sad fact is the portrayal of Disability in Me Before You isn’t isolated.
 “Disability as a Tragedy” is such a common narrative that it can be called a trope.
 Me Before You takes the narrative a little further, into the darker realm of “Better Dead than Disabled”, which is sadly just as common.

-The sad fact is that violence against disabled people is normalized in our society.
-It’s a revolutionary act for a person with a disability to boldly proclaim they don’t want to be put out of their misery.
+The sad fact is that violence against Disabled people is normalised in our society.
+It’s a revolutionary act for a Disabled person to boldly proclaim they don’t want to be put out of their misery.
 It is an act of defiance against social norms for a family member to say they don’t feel burdened by someone they love and would fight tooth and nail for that person to remain in their lives.
 It is considered insensitive to tell someone who loved the movie Me Before You that you think it sends a dangerous message.